Indira Gandhi: Social reform

 The principle of equal pay for equal work for both men and women was enshrined in the Indian Constitution under the Gandhi administration.

 Gandhi questioned the continued existence of a privy purse for former rulers of princely states.
 She argued the case for abolition based on equal rights for all citizens and the need to reduce the government's revenue deficit.
 The nobility responded by rallying around the Jana Sangh and other right-wing parties that stood in opposition to Gandhi's attempts to abolish royal privileges.
 The motion to abolish privy purses, and the official recognition of the titles, was originally brought before the Parliament in 1970.
 It was passed in the Lok Sabha but fell short of the two-thirds majority in the Rajya Sabha by a single vote.
 Gandhi responded by having a Presidential proclamation issued; de-recognising the princes; with this withdrawal of recognition, their claims to privy purses were also legally lost.
 However, the proclamation was struck down by the Supreme Court of India.
-In 1971, Gandhi again motioned to abolish the privy purse.
-This time, it was passed successfully as the 26th Amendment to the Constitution of India.
+In 1971, she again motioned to abolish the privy purse and it was passed successfully as the 26th Amendment to the Constitution of India.

 Gandhi claimed that only "clear vision, iron will and the strictest discipline" can remove poverty.
 She justified the imposition of the state of emergency in 1975 in the name of the socialist mission of the Congress.
-Armed with the power to rule by decree and without constitutional constraints, Gandhi embarked on a massive redistribution program.
+Armed with the power to rule by decree and without constitutional constraints, she embarked on a massive redistribution program.
 The provisions included rapid enforcement of land ceilings, housing for landless labourers, the abolition of bonded labour and a moratorium on the debts of the poor.
 North India was at the centre of the reforms.
 Millions of hectares of land were acquired and redistributed.
 The government was also successful in procuring houses for landless labourers; According to Francine Frankel, three-fourths of the targeted four million houses was achieved in 1975 alone.
 Nevertheless, others have disputed the success of the program and criticised Gandhi for not doing enough to reform land ownership.
-The political economist, Jyotindra Das Gupta, cryptically questioned "...whether or not the real supporters of land-holders were in jail or in power?"
+The political economist, Jyotindra Das Gupta, cryptically questioned "whether or not the real supporters of land-holders were in jail or in power?"
 Critics also accused Gandhi of choosing to "talk left and act right", referring to her concurrent pro-business decisions and endeavours.
 J. Barkley Rosser Jr. wrote that "some have even seen the declaration of emergency rule in 1975 as a move to suppress dissent against Gandhi's policy shift to the right."
 Regardless of the controversy over the nature of the reforms, the long-term effects of the social changes gave rise to the prominence of middle-ranking farmers from intermediate and lower castes in North India.
-The rise of these newly empowered social classes challenged the political establishment of the Hindi Belt in the years to come.
+The rise of the newly empowered social classes challenged the political establishment of the Hindi Belt in the years to come.